-The Yellow River is the sixth longest river in the world, but over 100th for discharge!
+The Yellow River is the fifth longest river in the world, but over 100th for discharge!
 This is because it flows through dry areas of North China, which draw on it for agriculture, industrial, and municipal water needs.

 Known as "the Mother River of China", it still contributes greatly to the water needs of some of the major historical cities of China.